Olivia, Sophia, Mia, and Amelia rank in the current Top Ten. Emilia, Aria, Victoria, Julia, and Lydia aren’t far behind.

 Theodosia – If Theodora is God’s gift, then Theodosia means God gives.
 She’s just as clunky, and slightly more obscure.

 Valeria – From the Latin valere – to be strong.
-Valeria and Valerius were worn by early saints.
+Early saints answered to Valeria and the masculine Valerius, too.

 Bria – The word Brio means spirited.
 Bria could be a feminine form, or just a creative invention.